OmniHD-Scenes: A Next-Generation Multimodal Dataset for Autonomous Driving: Benchmark Experiments

 \section{Benchmark Experiments}

 We established robust benchmarks for 3D object detection and 3D occupancy prediction tasks using the OmniHD-Scenes dataset.
-Following standard practice, we partitioned the annotated sequences into training and test sets at a ratio of 7:3 to facilitate model development and benchmark evaluation.
-We implemented several state-of-the-art baseline models, providing thorough evaluation metrics and performing in-depth result analysis.
-Our aim was to establish strong baseline performance standards that would facilitate and advance future research efforts.
+To facilitate standard benchmarking, the 200 annotated clips are partitioned into training, validation, and test sets at a 6:1:3 ratio.
+Considering the evaluation inaccuracies caused by scene overlap in online mapping \cite{lilja2024localization}, we ensured that 93.33\% of our splits have no geographic overlap.
+For the downstream occupancy prediction task, the negligible remaining overlap does not negatively impact the evaluation, as the distinct dynamic objects and varying environmental conditions (e.g., weather and lighting) prevent memorization, thereby establishing a rigorous standard Our aim was to establish strong baseline performance standards that would facilitate and advance future research efforts.